RidhamSharma781/Voting-System/README.md

 - **Vote Casting**: Logged-in users can vote for different registered candidates.
 - **Candidate Registration**: Admin can register candidates for the election.
 - **Secure Voting**: Ensures that each user can only vote once.
+- - **Password Hashing **: Maintains security of user data using password hashing.

 ## Technologies Used